 If after shopping the market you are still having difficulty obtaining residential insurance, you may want to contact the California FAIR Plan to explore your coverage options.
 As the insurer of last resort, the California FAIR Plan should only be considered after a diligent search for coverage in the traditional insurance market.
 If you are turned down or non-renewed by your current insurance company, or are otherwise in need of coverage, you may apply for coverage under the FAIR Plan through an agent or broker licensed to sell property insurance, or you may contact the FAIR Plan directly at 800-339-4099.

 Please note that the FAIR Plan only provides coverage for the losses caused by Fire or Lightning, Internal Explosion, and Smoke.
 For an additional premium, Extended Coverage (windstorm, hail, explosion, riot or civil commotion, aircraft, vehicles, and volcanic eruption) and Vandalism or Malicious Mischief may be added to the policy.
 Since the FAIR Plan policy does not cover all the perils insured under a traditional homeowners' insurance policy such as theft or liability, you may want to consider purchasing a separate Differences in Conditions (DIC) policy in addition to the FAIR Plan policy.
 DIC insurance is designed to fill in gaps in insurance coverage.
 It provides expanded coverage for some perils that are not covered by the FAIR plan policy.
-Below is a list of carriers currently offering DIC policies.
+Above is a list of carriers currently offering DIC policies.
 You may also wish to contact an agent or broker to help you shop around for this type of coverage.

 If you cannot recall the name of the insurance company covering your residential property, visit our Residential Insurance Policy Locator page.